Patient data breaches can strike anywhere: Make sure you’re prepared for them all

 Broward Health experienced a data breach when a bad actor gained unauthorised access to their network through a third-party medical provider.
 The personally identifiable information (PII) exposed included names, dates of birth, financial information, phone numbers, email addresses, Social Security numbers, insurance information, driver’s license numbers, and medical records – including medical histories, diagnoses, and treatments.

 The healthcare system investigated and does not believe the data was misused.
 However, they did implement an enterprise-wide password reset and enhanced security measures that included multifactor authentication for all users.
 They also offered free identity theft services to the 1,357,879 individuals impacted.

 This data breach underscores the need for a robust vendor privileged access management (VPAM) solution.
-Without one, organizations keep themselves open to the risks of not locking down third-party privileged access.
+Without one, organisations keep themselves open to the risks of not locking down third-party privileged access.
 It’s no longer safe to provide your vendors with broad, privileged access based on trust.
-Instead, you need to level up your own security strategy to protect your organization’s weakest attack vector.
+Instead, you need to level up your own security strategy to protect your organisation’s weakest attack vector.

 Having a VPAM solution is crucial, but it’s only part of the picture.
 With data breaches, sometimes the call is coming from inside the house.
 That’s why the ability to detect insider threats is so important.
 Whether due to negligence or malicious intent, insider snooping can cause a lot of damage.

 One recent example: on January 19, 2023, the DCH Health System in Tuscaloosa, Alabama announced an employee-related privacy breach.

 During a regular privacy audit, DCH Health discovered a hospital employee had accessed electronic patient records without authorisation.
 Further investigation showed that this wasn’t the first time.
 Between September 2021 and December 9, 2022, the employee accessed and viewed approximately 2,530 patient records.